Fab Alert: All about the alluring prismatic sparkle of Naturally Colored Diamonds

 Pink & Red Diamonds

-Both pink and red-colored diamonds are one of the rarest naturally colored diamonds’ color grades.
+Both pink and red-coloured diamonds are one of the rarest naturally coloured diamonds’ colour grades.

-Also, the Lomonosov, Yakutia, and Arkhangelsk Mines of Alrosa in Russia occasionally produce pink-colored diamonds.
+Also, the Lomonosov, Yakutia, and Arkhangelsk Mines of Alrosa in Russia occasionally produce pink-coloured diamonds.

 Green Diamonds

-Naturally, green-colored diamonds are the rarest diamonds today.
+Naturally, green-coloured diamonds are the rarest diamonds today.
 Earlier, the Golconda mines in India have been a historical source for a few naturally green diamonds.

 Today, these diamonds are occasionally discovered in the various mines in Brazil, Central & South Africa, Guyana, Russia, Zimbabwe, etc.